csmc-vaneykjlab/pine/README.md

 It is strongly recommended you use a virtual environment for installing PINE.

 After installing, PINE can be run using `python3 -m pine.pine --help`

+### Command line parameters

+## Support
+If you have any questions about PINE, please contact us at GroupHeartBioinformaticsSupport@cshs.org.

+## License
+See the [LICENSE](https://github.com/csmc-vaneykjlab/pine/blob/master/LICENSE) file for license rights and limitations (Apache 2.0).